Gearóid Mac Eoin

-Gearóid Mac Eoin (25 January 1929) is an Irish academic whose studies have focused especially on aspects of Irish language, literature and history.
+Gearóid Mac Eoin (25 January 1929 – 11 June 2023) was an Irish academic whose studies focused especially on aspects of Irish language, literature and history.

 Background and education

-Mac Eoin was educated in Limerick and New Ross, where he attended St Augustine's and Good Counsel College, New Ross.
+Gearóid Mac Eoin was born on 25 January 1929.
+He was educated in Limerick and New Ross, where he attended St Augustine's and Good Counsel College, New Ross.
 In 1947 he went to National University of Ireland, Galway, on scholarship, took courses in Celtic Studies, archaeology, history and the classical languages, and graduated with an M.A. in 1953.
 He was then admitted to the University of Bonn, Germany, for a PhD position and obtained his degree in 1955 for a dissertation on "Das Verbalsystem von Togail Troí (H. 2.
 17)".
 Back in Ireland, he found employment as a radio host on RTÉ Radio.

 Dublin, Reykjavik and Uppsala

 In 1956, Mac Eoin spent a few months working at the Dublin Institute for Advanced Studies (DIAS), but left for Iceland when he accepted a scholarship to study Icelandic language and literature at the University of Iceland.
 Meanwhile, his position at the Institute was reserved for him, but when in 1957 he returned to Dublin, he obtained a post at the Uppsala University to teach Celtic Languages and Folklore (1957–1959).

 While in Reykjavik, he met his future wife Guðrún Helga ('Gimma') Hallgrímsdóttir.
 They married in Uppsala in 1959 and had four children.